adityas129/blog/content/posts/Socratica_old.md

 [The tweet that started it all](https://twitter.com/adityas129/status/1495465853776769035).

 Below is the very first memo [Aman](https://amanmathur.com/home) and I sent out to the first set of attendees of the inaugural [Socratica](https://x.com/socraticainfo) session.
-A longer blog post on all things Socratica from my POV has been in works for quite some time but I promise I'll eventually finish it.
+For the uninitiated, Socratica is a community of builders, entrepreneurs, and creators that Aman and I started at the University of Waterloo.
+Since it's inception, it's really taken off and expanded to 28 official cities in six different countries (and many more unofficial offshoot ones).
+A longer blog post on all things Socratica from my POV has been in works for quite some time but I promise I'll eventually finish it (and I'll link it here when I do).
 In the meanwhile, here's the memo -  short, sweet but to the point:

 ## Welcome to Socratica!